kaneshin/gate/README.md

 #### LINE

-You need to create a service what channel you want to post message before run it.
+You need to create a service what you want to post message before run it.

 ```shell
 $ echo "Hello world!" | gatecli line.service-1